 Since joining a fraternity or sorority is a lifelong commitment, and there is an expense associated with membership, it should be a joint decision between student and parent.
 Consider sitting down with your son or daughter and research all of the organizations that are available to join.
 Utilizing local chapter and national websites are a great, convenient way to gather information.
 Feel free to contact students who are currently involved and their parents to ask them about their experiences.
-In most cases, both students and parents will speak candidly about their Greek involvement.
+In most cases, both students and parents will speak candidly about their involvement with fraternities and sororities.

 As an educated consumer, consider asking the following questions before your child joins a fraternity or sorority:

 - What leadership opportunities are available to students as both new members and active members?